How to Pass the 911 Dispatcher (Criticall) Test? – A Complete Prep Guide with Practice Questions & Answers

 Another useful life skill you’ll use as a 911 dispatcher is being able to read a map.
 As a dispatcher, you will have to ask people for their location and enter that information for the officers to be able to reach them in a timely manner.
 The questions on the test will have you take this skill a step further, however.

-You will be required to look at a map and determine the quickest and best way to go from point “a” to point “b” while identifying landmarks along the way.
-Unlike many of the other questions, these will be formatted in a multiple-choice style where you will have to pick from answers A, B, C, or D.
+In the Criticall Test, you will be required to look at a map and determine the most direct route to go from point “a” to point “b” while identifying landmarks along the way.
+Unlike many of the other questions in the Criticall Tests, these will Map Reading questions will be in a multiple-choice format.

 7. Spelling